visit-dav/visit-website/pages/support.md

 The platforms upon which the majority of contributors regularly develop and run VisIt and for which the resources exist to provide *full support* are determined primarily by our [host organization](https://wci.llnl.gov).
-For these platforms, we are able reproduce bugs, test bug-fixes, develop work-arounds and in general provide the highest quality of support services.
+For these platforms, we are able to reproduce bugs, test bug-fixes, develop work-arounds and in general provide the highest quality support services.
 These platforms are...

 * Windows 7, 8 and 10
 * RedHat Enterprise Linux 7.5